SkidMarc25/yumepokeredX/README.md

 - Several tilesets have been reworked, most notably for Viridian Forest and the Pokémon Tower.
 - Gym leaders have their own sprites.
 - New character sprites when surfing.
-- In SuperGameBoy mode, the town palettes have been modified to better reflect the original Japanese town names.
+- In SuperGameBoy mode, the town color palettes have been modified to better reflect the original Japanese town names.
 - Many visual bug fixes.

 ### QoL updates